Mayor Bowser Approves Update to moveDC, the District’s Long Range Transportation Plan

 - Enjoyable Spaces: Ensuring that public spaces and transportation systems managed by DDOT will be accessible, safe, and welcoming to residents, visitors, and commuters.

-Each strategy is supported by internal focuses, such as improved processes and data visualization, as well as infrastructure commitments such as building 25 miles of bus lanes in the next five years and building up to 10 miles of bike lanes every five years.
+Each strategy is supported by internal focuses, such as improved processes and data visualization, as well as infrastructure commitments such as building 25 miles of bus lanes in the next five years and building 10 miles of bike lanes every year over the next 5 years.
 The updated plan serves as a strategic guide for DDOT and as a public resource informing how and why decisions are made about the District’s transportation system.

 The updated plan includes a series of maps demonstrating various aspects of travel across the District.
 Most popular are average travel time by ward, access to jobs and destinations, and cyclist comfort level.
 These maps help project managers understand where to prioritize investment by having a visual representation of areas of opportunity.
 These maps will continue to be updated throughout the duration of the plan.